 Take advantage of sunlight to brighten up your loved one’s home.
 Using sunlight is cheaper than adding more lamps and fixtures, and it may even help your loved one save money on his or her energy bill.
 Remove dark, heavy curtains and drapes and replace them with blinds that are easy to open.
 Add mirrors to the room, as they will reflect natural light back onto the walls.
 If it’s in the budget, add a skylight or extra window to rooms where your loved one spends a lot of time.

 Adequate lighting is just one of the many things older adults need to enjoy a high quality of life.
 To successfully age in place, some seniors require the help of a professional caregiver.
-Families rely on Home Care Assistance Prescott to provide caregivers who are expertly trained in various aspects of senior home care, including our holistic Balanced Care Method, an evidence-based program focused on healthy eating, regular exercise, mental and social stimulation, and calmness and purpose.
+Families rely on Home care Prescott to provide caregivers who are expertly trained in various aspects of senior home care, including our holistic Balanced Care Method, an evidence-based program focused on healthy eating, regular exercise, mental and social stimulation, and calmness and purpose.

 Replace the Bulbs